minwhoo/CrossAug/README.md

 ./download_data.sh
 ```

-You can either download the FEVER train set augmented with CrossAug [here](http://milabfile.snu.ac.kr:15000/sharing/zdhCfoLzP) or manually generate augmented data from the next section.
+You can either use the FEVER train set augmented with CrossAug inside the `./data` directory, or manually generate augmented data from the next section.

 ## Data Augmentation